Guide

 2. Prioritise essential expenses

-To reduce the risk of cash flow problems, focus on the essential expenses at first – that’s anything the business needs to operate: industry licences, equipment, initial inventory, and so on.
+To reduce the risk of cash flow problems, focus on the essential expenses at first (anything the business needs to operate, like licences, equipment, and inventory) and remember that you can usually claim back expenses made in the six months before your business officially started.

 You can think about buying non-essentials and luxuries later on, once your business is up and running.